Pangolin Photo Challenge 2025 logo

 All amateur wildlife photographers can enter with the following exceptions:

-Due diligence will be performed if deemed necessary.
-The decision to allow or disallow the image resulting from this investigation will be for the directors of Pangolin Photo Safaris to make.
 This decision will be final and binding.
 Negotiations or discussions will not be entered into.
-If an image wins a challenge (or the portfolio prize) and it is later discovered that the photographer is deemed to be in contravention of the rules, then the prize will instead be awarded to the runner-up in the same challenge.
+If an image wins a challenge (or the portfolio prize) and it is later discovered that the photographer is deemed to be in contravention of the rules, the prize will be awarded to the runner-up in the same challenge instead.
 The judge’s decision is final.

 I can’t upload my image.
 Can you help?